tjadunn/movie-recommendation-system/README.md

 This will output to a `db.json` of recommendations via `sbt build_recs`

-**N.B**: Spark can be quite picky about Java/Scala versions - if the above fails try which will attempt it in docker
+**N.B**: Spark can be quite picky about Java/Scala versions - if the above fails try
 - ```make build_recs_docker```

+which will attempt in docker

 **Notes:**